MolSSI/mmelemental/docs/src/design.rst

         }

 In this case, MMElemental chose `mmic_mda` (based on MDAnalysis) to parse the grofile.
-In order to instruct mmelemental to use a different tactic translator, we need to manually specify which tactic translator to use i.e.
+In order to instruct mmelemental to use a different tactic translator, we can manually specify which tactic translator to use i.e.

 .. code-block:: python